falk-werner/zipsign/README.md

     When overused, this might not fit into the comment.

 -   Implementation limitations
-    - *sign:* including signer certificate is not supported yet
     - *sign:* multiple signatures are not supported yet

 # Build